na245/reu-2023-flask/README.md

 ```

 The start page holds the upload function for the program.
-The files that are uploaded here must be a json file formatted as follows:
+The files that are uploaded here **MUST** be a json file formatted as follows:
  ```
  [{
   "cve": "CVE-2022-22536"